dipenpatel0017/react-age-calculator/README.md

 # React Age Calculator

 A simple and clean age calculator made with React, Tailwind, Vite.
 Creating an age calculator in React involves several steps.
-Here's a step-by-step guide to help you build a basic age calculator:-
+Here's a step-by-step guide to help you build a basic age calculator
+The calculator using to the disided the how age are you?

 ## Run it in your device